eszter-b/ubqc/README.md

 ## Application
-Executes Grover's search algorithm using universal blind quantum computing based on the works of [Broadbent et al][1] and of [Gustiani and DiVincenzo][2].
+Executes Grover's search algorithm using universal blind quantum computation based on the works of [Broadbent et al][1] and of [Gustiani and DiVincenzo][2].

 ## Current state:
 Runs a two qubit search on a fixed graph state.